Larry Klein: Early life and musical career

-Marriage to Joni Mitchell (1982–1994)
+Marriage and collaborations with Joni Mitchell

 In 1982, Klein began working as a bassist on Joni Mitchell's Wild Things Run Fast.
 During the sessions, the two became romantically involved and married the same year.
 It was during his marriage with Mitchell that Klein established himself as a record producer, and began to branch out beyond jazz into pop, rock, soul, and alternative genres.

 In 1985, Klein, Mike Shipley, and Thomas Dolby produced Mitchell's Dog Eat Dog.
 He secured his first solo production with The Cars' bassist Benjamin Orr's 1986 solo album The Lace, also playing bass and keyboards and programming the drums.
 In 1988, Klein co-produced both Mitchell's Chalk Mark in a Rain Storm and The Innocence Mission's self-titled album.
 He also co-produced Mitchell's 1991 album Night Ride Home and Shawn Colvin's Fat City in 1992.

 Klein and Mitchell separated while in the midst of making Mitchell's Turbulent Indigo album.
 The two continued to work together through their divorce in 1994, and Turbulent Indigo would win the 1995 Grammy for Best Pop Album.
 Despite their divorce, they collaborated on the 2000 album Both Sides Now, which won the 2000 Grammy for Best Traditional Pop Vocal Album.
-They also collaborated on Mitchell's 2002 album Travelogue, which was composed entirely of orchestral examinations songs taken from Mitchell's body of work.
+They also collaborated on Mitchell's 2002 album Travelogue, which was composed entirely of orchestral explorations of songs taken from Mitchell's body of work.

 During this time, Klein continued to work as a bassist, most notably on Don Henley's singles "The Boys of Summer" and "The Heart of the Matter", Peter Gabriel's So (also touring with Gabriel), Robbie Robertson's self-titled debut, and Bobby McFerrin's self-titled debut.
 He also played with Tracy Chapman on her self-titled debut, on her follow-up albums Crossroads and Matters of the Heart, on Bob Dylan's 1988 album Down in the Groove, and on Roy Orbison's posthumous release King of Hearts.